HuntDask/Final-Project/README.md

 ### Questions we will try to answer in our analysis:
 - what is the correlation between the main NBA recorded stastitics(points, assists, attempts, fouls, turnovers) and the outcome of each game.
-- What is the correlation between the amount of turnovers and and points made overall by the team.
+- What is the correlation between the amount of assists the team has in a win versus a Loss in regular season and playoffs.
-- What is the correlation between the difference of wins and losses for a team while playing at home and away.
+- What is the correlation between the difference of wins and losses for the team while playing at home and away.
 - What is the correlation between the amount of minutes played and the overall score of the players.